 Phase One: Written Examination

-The written examination will be offered in 2020.
-Registration will be announced in January 2020.
-It is a computer-administered screener examination which includes a multiple-choice test of English proficiency and a multiple- choice test of Spanish proficiency.
+The written examination may be taken only once per testing period.
+It is a computer-administered screener examination which includes a multiple-choice test of English proficiency and a multiple-choice test of Spanish proficiency.
 You must pass the written examination in order to qualify to take the oral examination.
 You will receive your scores on the same day of testing.

 Phase Two: Oral Examination

-The oral examination will be offered December 5-7, 2019.
-Registration will open September 29 – October 31, 2019.
-The oral examination the ability to effectively perform the three modes of court interpreting: sight translation and simultaneous and consecutive interpretation of discourse, all of which must reflect the correct form and content of authentic interpreting functions encountered in the federal courts.
+The oral examination tests the ability to effectively perform the three modes of court interpreting: sight translation and simultaneous and consecutive interpretation of discourse, all of which must reflect the correct form and content of authentic interpreting functions encountered in the federal courts.